 She walked across Widemouth’s grassy square sheltered by a gnarly oak tree in the middle.
 Hirin kept pace beside her.
 He was a head taller, and his wet blond hair hung down to his broad shoulders.

 “Wasn’t that great?
 A wizard came here,” he said.
 “The rumors must be true.”

-She smiled at his enthusiasm but also remembered feeling sick.
+She smiled at his enthusiasm but also remembered being sick.
 “Did you feels anything different when he was here?” she asked but was disappointed when he shook his head.
 “Weren’t you scared as he flew through the village?”

 “Don’t you?”
 Brodia turned right to follow the River Forks Road toward her farm on the other side of the river.
 “He mades me sick today.”
 She confessed finally.

 “I would loves to sees old Sarn do his magic and hears his stories.”
-She imagined sitting on the grass listening to the wise old wizard holding his long staff while telling stories about the Towers of Midnight that no one except a wizard had ever seen.
+She imagined sitting on the grass listening to the wise old wizard holding his long staff while telling stories about the Midnight Towers that no one except a wizard had ever seen.
 Then she remembered the edicts against women.
 “But I’ll never gets to hears them, given girls can’t goes to the wizard meetings.”

 “Don’t worry.
 I’ll repeat any stories they tell.”

 She wanted to punch the fool.
 Didn’t he get it?
 It wasn’t that she’d miss the silly story; it was that she couldn’t hear it from the wizard’s own mouth.
 She trudged along the River Forks Road in the rain, which only worsened her mood.
 One day, she promised herself, one day, she could stop pretending she was a boy.
 An awkward silence fell between them.